A picture containing text, indoor, person

 These empty hand forms support wudang sword technique, which requires some hsingyi and bagua.

 Advanced Fu style basic training for exceptional core strength & flexibility.
 Hsingyi for high-level internal striking and springing steps.
-Old Eight Palm to expand the repertoire.
+Yang Palm for more aggressive Bagua.
 Baxi (bashi) is a Fu family hsingyi linking form with advanced footwork and devastating combos, great for closing or creating distance.
 Northern Mantis provides additional speed, wrist strength & flexibility, which can be adapted to many forms of boxing.
 Tongbei, based on the movements of the long armed gibbon, provides wheeling speed and power, a force-multiplier for bagua, and critical in multi-opponent play.

 Drunken Boxing training will focus on core mechanics and principles.
 Students will be encouraged to shadow box dizzy and develop their own routines.
 We can observe the connection between drunken boxing exercises and Fu style waist turns, body turnovers and leans.
 Drunken boxing is arguably the earliest form of internal martial art.
 Snake is a practical bagua/hsingyi fusion form developed by Bow Sim Mark that will enhance speed, striking power and sinuousity.
 It seems to incorporate Southern Shaolin Snake, and we can observe the connection of shaolin snake and Fu Bagua coiling.
 These may be the elements that made her neijin peerless.